 If your landlord obtained a possession order requiring you to leave your rented home, but you haven't left by the date the court order says you have to, your landlord can ask the court to arrange for a bailiff to evict you.
 Bailiffs are employed by the court.

 You will receive a letter from the court saying when the bailiffs will arrive.
 Bailiffs can remove you and your belongings from the property but must not use violence or unreasonable force in doing so.

 You can ask a court to stop the bailiffs evicting you

 If you are a tenant, it is sometimes possible to apply to the court to stop the bailiffs from evicting you.

 Nobody other than a bailiff acting for the county court is allowed to physically remove you from the accommodation.
-If anyone else attempts to do this they may be guilty of illegal eviction - a serious offence.
+If anyone else attempts to do this they may be guilty of illegal eviction, a serious criminal offence.